mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoqueagent-1-0-0.md

 ### Terminology

-- The term "Blue Toque Business Process" Identifier is synonymous with the term "Blue Toque Business Process" Decentralized Identifier.
+- The term "Blue Toque Decentralized Agent" Identifier is synonymous with the term "Blue Toque Decentralized Agent" Decentralized Identifier.
-- The term "Blue Toque Business Process" DID Document is synonymous with the term "Blue Toque Business Process" Decentralized Identifier Document.
+- The term "Blue Toque Decentralized Agent" DID Document is synonymous with the term "Blue Toque Decentralized Agent" Decentralized Identifier Document.
-- The term "Blue Toque Business Process" DID Method specification is synonymous with the terms "Blue Toque Business Process" Decentralized Identifier Method specification and Trusted Digital Web "Blue Toque Business Process" DID Method specification.
+- The term "Blue Toque Decentralized Agent" DID Method specification is synonymous with the terms "Blue Toque Decentralized Agent" Decentralized Identifier Method specification and Trusted Digital Web "Blue Toque Decentralized Agent" DID Method specification.
-- A compliant Trusted Digital Web Runtime Library is a software library that, in part, implements the "Blue Toque Business Process" DID Document CRUD Abstract Interface in a way that complies with the "Blue Toque Business Process" DID Method specification.
+- A compliant Trusted Digital Web Runtime Library is a software library that, in part, implements the "Blue Toque Decentralized Agent" DID Document CRUD Abstract Interface in a way that complies with the "Blue Toque Decentralized Agent" DID Method specification.

 ### Conformance